top of page

 The mission of the Learning Support Program is to identify and facilitate a successful environment for each student experiencing learning difficulties in the classroom.
 At St. Patrick, we believe that every student deserves to reach their full potential.
 Some students may require assistance beyond the classroom to meet that potential.
 The St. Patrick Learning Support Team is a part of the MACS program and is made up of two Learning Support teachers who are specially trained in working with specific learning needs.
 They strive to provide support to the student, the teacher, and the parents.

-The Learning Support Program operates in conjunction with the St. Patrick Student Assistance Team (SAT).
-Classroom teachers, specials teachers and parents may refer students to the Student Assistance Team (SAT).
+Classroom teachers, special area teachers and parents may refer students to the Learning Support Program.
 Concerns may include academic, behavioral, social, medical, or other issues such as attention, speech, articulation, language processing, motor skills, handwriting, etc.

-At that time, an SAT consisting of an administrator, counselor, and Learning Support teacher will be formed for that student.
-The team works with the teacher and/or the teacher and parent to develop strategies and interventions that address any concerning that are interfering with school success.
+The Learning Support Team will collaborate with the teacher and/or the teacher and parent to develop strategies and interventions that address any concerns that are interfering with school success.
 Services may include:

 • Consultation with the teacher and/or parent